-In almost all cases, if surgery is required, then the likely outcome will be positive, and it is a well-known fact, at least among eye specialists, that cataract surgery is one of the most successful and one of the safest medical procedures that anyone will experience.
+In almost all cases, if surgery is required, then the likely outcome will be positive, and it is a well-known fact, at least among eye specialists at Insight Laser Eye Surgery, that cataract surgery is one of the most successful and one of the safest medical procedures that anyone will experience.

 One of the questions that are often asked by those with cataracts, is ‘Why me?’.
 It is a very understandable query, especially as cataracts, if untreated, can cause real problems with an individual’s eyesight.